Over A Unesco World Heritage Site

 Donatella is a lively, welcoming and kind person, a lady.

 When she shows the way to the aircraft enthusiasm arises.
-We get on board of the now historic autogyro: helmet, interphones, and seat belts on, and Donatella explains what she’s doing before, during and after take off.
+We get on board of the now historic gyoplane: helmet, interphones, and seat belts on, and Donatella explains what she’s doing before, during and after take off.

 Donatella points at one particular spot: “Look“, she says, “doesn’t it look like we’re flying over Tuscany with its yellow fields and cypress trees?”
 Indeed it does, the perception of time has shifted and for what I know we might as well have been flying anywhere in Italy by now.
 Then the sunglint over the water mirrors images of the famous islands, the colorful Burano, the magic Murano, S. Francesco del Deserto with its legends, and small islands of the protected wet-land area of the Lagoon.

-The wind picks up, in the distance the waters in the sea are buffering, the air is chilly and think of how Donatella must have felt that cold winter day of November, in her open aircraft at -40C at planes altitude, alone flying to heights where no other autogyro aviator had flown before, while we are at around 30C and only few hundred feet/m above the ground.
+The wind picks up, in the distance the waters in the sea are buffering, the air is chilly and think of how Donatella must have felt that cold winter day of November, in her open aircraft at -40C at commercial planes altitude, alone flying to heights where no other gyroplane aviator had flown before, while we are at around 30C and only few hundred feet/m above the ground.
 Courage is the key that opens horizons, and she surely has it.

-In her precious autogyro it feels like I’m part of the wind, the sky, and the waters.
+It feels like I’m part of the wind, the sky, and the waters.
 It’s a wonderful sensation, and Donatella doubles it with another gift: –“I’m going to let you pilot, you’re in control of the aircraft, take us where you want to go” – she says.
 While I wonder if I misunderstood, she turns around and smiles: oh my, she means it.
 With the mindset of a road driver I think: -‘Look ahead Donatella, look where we’re going, someone may be coming our way.’
 Donatella goes a step further to show and keep her hands up in the air: cloche in my hand following what Donatella taught me, gently turning to the right, repositioning and straight ahead, than left… and I think to myself that this woman is so cool, that it’s such a priviledge to share the journey and flying is…

-When I remind myself that Donatella let me in charge of her aircraft, and with her share the rising sensation I have that we’re going to meet up close the lagoon and its wonders, Donatella explains what is happening in flight: how the top and back rotors keep the augyro steady even in windy conditions like we find ourselves in, and because of the way the rotors are built to work we cannot do the loop-the-loop with it, and further more that experienced aviators can descend and land the aircraft with motors off if needed.
+When I remind myself that Donatella let me in charge of her aircraft, and with her share the rising sensation I have that we’re going to meet up close the lagoon and its wonders, Donatella explains what is happening in flight: how the top and back rotors keep the gyoplane steady even in windy conditions like we find ourselves in, and because of the way the rotors are built to work we cannot do the loop-the-loop with it, and further more that experienced aviators can descend and land the aircraft with engines off if needed.

 Those few minutes of piloting she graciously offers, feel like they last a magical lifetime.
 Control back to Donatella while we are approaching the coastline of Jesolo, fly over its beaches and return to the base, the club’s airfield.

-What an unforgettable experience and most of all what an amazing Lady: all of the stories, all aviators, aviatrixes and pioneers of the skies, like the most beautiful of the surprises appear and take shape.
-Grateful and honored, Thank you Donatella, what an incredible experience, with great follow up sometime later.
+What an unforgettable experience and most of all what an amazing lady: all of the stories, all aviators, aviatrixes and pioneers of the skies, like the most beautiful of the surprises appear and take shape.
+Grateful and honored, thank you Donatella, what an incredible experience, with great follow up sometime later.